abingdonpta/abingdonpta/content/posts/2023-09-20 Meeting/index.md

 - Hear from Mr. Horak about developments at Abingdon; and
 - Share ideas about PTA's direction for the new school year.

-Need to bring your kids?
+**Need to bring your kids?
 No problem!
 PTA will provide pizza and games in the cafeteria.
 We just need a headcount: [RSVP NOW](https://docs.google.com/forms/d/e/1FAIpQLSfthsG7AfcW6CkMkt7YDQ-UwSS5biI3sEYVFNL_-ECe8sA-8w/viewform)**

 If you are unable to attend in person, please check the PTA email newsletter for the Zoom link.

+Hope to see you there!
+\- Abingdon PTA